 The best time to book your wedding dress appointment

 Any later than this though and you could end up feeling rushed and even run out of time for ordering, fitting and alterations.
-Most of our designers operate on a minimum of 7 months lead time for ordering (from ordering to your dress arriving in store with us) and then you would also need to take into consideration timings for alterations (seamstress fittings usually start around 12 weeks before your Wedding Date or “Fly Date if you’re getting married abroad).
+Most of our designers operate on a minimum of 7-9 months lead time for ordering (from ordering to your dress arriving in store with us) and then you would also need to take into consideration timings for alterations (seamstress fittings usually start around 12 weeks before your Wedding Date or “Fly Date if you’re getting married abroad).

 The perfect appointment

 We are on hand to totally guide you and make you feel totally at ease through your appointment.
 By telling your stylist your likes and dislikes we can help you find the dress that suits you, your figure and most of all your style.
 Please trust us – we do this every day and may have some good ideas about what will suit you.
 It could even be something you would never have dreamed of trying on.

 Wear neutral, seam-free underwear (whatever makes you feel the most confident though really), and this will also ensure the colour of your underwear does not detract from the dresses you’re trying on.
 We have a range of shoes to try on with dresses, so you don’t need to worry about bringing any with you, unless of course you already have a fabulous pair of wedding shoes!

 We have a range of dress sizes with the majority sized 10-14 and a few either side of this.
 We just stock one sample size of each dress style and if a dress is on the smaller or larger size then we will do some clever pinning to give you an idea of how the dress will look when it’s fitted to you.

-Once you’ve “said yes to the dress” it’s then time to start looking at accessories to complete your look.
+Once you’ve said “yes to the dress” it’s then time to start looking at accessories to complete your look.
 We will of course be able to try some options when choosing your dress (there’s nothing like that veil moment when you’ve decided a dress is the one!) but we do advise focussing your attention on the dress at this initial stage.
-We then offer our brides the opportunity to return to the boutique for an accessory styling appointment at a later date to finalise their accessory choices.
+We then offer our brides the opportunity to return to the boutique for a Styling Appointment at a later date to finalise accessory choices.

 When you have decided that a dress is ‘the one’ we will then take your body measurements and will order your gown in the size closest to your measurements on that particular designer’s size chart.
 Some of our designers do also offer made to measure or split size options, which we will make you aware of at the time of ordering, and there is usually an additional cost for this service.